c-blake/bu/doc/tails.md

 seeing file names from each other & from surrounding text.

-It eases so much that you can usually avoid blank line-preceding headers, common in other head/tail impls[^1] (more so for background-dominant "inverse modes").
+It eases so much that you can usually avoid blank line-preceding headers, common in other head/tail impls[^1] (more so for BG color-dominant "inverse modes" with their many pixels).
 Such distinguishing is always helpful, but is especially so for output from multiple inputs in unpredictable order as `tails -f A B..` might produce.
 Since when that leading blank is elided, headers (embellished to be "loud" or not) for non-line-terminated text can appear on the same terminal row (whereas in a less custom mode there would simply be a dropped blank line).
 Since what to do here can vary with taste & situation, `tails` also provides `--delimit` to decide.
 This defaults to off, but it's easy to add a `delimit = "..."` in a config file & even make it (& optionally the next header!) blink with some raw \e[5m.

 For compatibility, when invoked with an argv[0]/$0 of `head` | `tail`, arguments are massaged to match GNU coreutils `head` / `tail` (including `-c` & negative